pdlu/sql-data-warehouse-project/README.md

-# (WIP I'm still exploring the world of data engineering)
----
 # Data Warehouse and Analytics Project
 Building a modern data warehouse with PostgreSQL, inclidng ETL process, data modeling, and analytics.